arangodb/docs/3.4/smartjoins.md

 Limitations
 -----------

-In ArangoDB 3.4, the Smart Join optimization must explicitly be turned on in the server configuration, using the startup option `--query.smart-joins true`.
-If that configuration is not set, the Smart Join optimization will not be performed.
+In ArangoDB 3.4, the SmartJoin optimization must explicitly be turned on in the server configuration, using the startup option `--query.smart-joins true`.
+If that configuration is not set, the SmartJoin optimization will not be performed.
 Future versions ArangoDB will lift that requirement.

-The Smart Join optimization is currently triggered only for data selection queries, but not for any data-manipulation operations such as INSERT, UPDATE, REPLACE, REMOVE or UPSERT, neither traversals or subqueries.
+The SmartJoin optimization is currently triggered only for data selection queries, but not for any data-manipulation operations such as INSERT, UPDATE, REPLACE, REMOVE or UPSERT, neither traversals or subqueries.